House blessing: Christianity

-In Christianity, house blessing is an ancient tradition, that can be found in Roman Catholicism, Orthodox Christianity, and some branches of Protestantism.
+In Christianity, house blessing is an ancient tradition that can be found in Roman Catholicism, Orthodox Christianity, and some branches of Protestantism.
 In Roman Catholicism, Lutheranism, Anglicanism, Methodism and Orthodoxy, they are usually performed by a pastor who may sprinkle holy water (depending on denominational tradition) as he walks through every room of the house, accompanied by the occupants of the house, whilst praying for the occupants.

+Christians of various denominations have traced with holy oil the sign of the cross onto lintels, doors or windows of their dwellings in order to invite God's blessing and protection on the home.
+Prayers such as the following are used for the same:

-House blessings date back to the early days of Christianity, and in Catholicism, the rite takes the form of a prayer, with intercessions and several benedictions.
-Blessed salt and incense may also be used.
+House blessings date back to the early days of Christianity, and in Catholicism, the rite takes the form of a prayer, with intercessions and several benedictions; blessed salt and incense may also be used.
 The Methodist The Book of Worship for Church and Home (1965) contains "An Office for the Blessing of a Dwelling".
 Matthew 2:11 says:"On coming to the house, they saw the child with his mother Mary, and they bowed down and worshiped him.
 Then they opened their treasures and presented him with gifts of gold and of incense and of myrrh."
 Consequently, Anglicans, Catholics, Lutherans, Methodists and Orthodox Christians often have their homes blessed at Epiphany, on January 6; this blessing often starts with the Christian custom of chalking the door and prayer at the home altar.
 The custom of the Epiphanytide house blessing commemorates the visitation of the Magi to the child Jesus.
-The rite may also be accompanied by a home enthronement, although this is a separate ceremony and is more focused on the consecration of the occupants of the home.

 House blessings in the Pennsylvania Dutch Country take the form of printed cards, framed and hung on the walls of the sitting room, and trace their origins to similar practices in The Netherlands and Belgium.
 Blessings, employed by Catholics and Protestants alike, usually incorporate a picture of Christ's crucifixion and a prayer "to the Sweet Name of Jesus and His dear saints".
 Many of these were printed in Belgium, and Turnhout.